kodingkoning/poplar/README.md

 ### Downloading Data

 Visit [NCBI's Genome Datasets page](https://www.ncbi.nlm.nih.gov/datasets/genome) and search for the desired taxa.
 From there, check the boxes for the assemblies you are interested in.
 Click "Download" and "Download Package".
-Select "Genome sequences (FASTA)" and "Genomic coding sequences (FASTA)" and download your file.
+Select "Genome sequences (FASTA)", "Genomic coding sequences (FASTA)", and "Annotation features (GFF)" and download your file.
 Unzip the file, and it will contain the relevant FASTA files and `dataset_catalog.json`.

 If you have additional data to include alongside NCBI genomes, add an entry in the file for each additional species.
-If you are not downloading data from NCBI, use `files/dataset_catalog.json` as a template for your input file. `filePath` should be relative to the location of `dataset_catalog.json`, and file types should be `CDS_NUCLEOTIDE_FASTA` for gene files and `GENOMIC_NUCLEOTIDE_FASTA` for assembled genomes.
+If you are not downloading data from NCBI, use `files/dataset_catalog.json` as a template for your input file. `filePath` should be relative to the location of `dataset_catalog.json`, and file types should be `CDS_NUCLEOTIDE_FASTA` for gene files, `GENOMIC_NUCLEOTIDE_FASTA` for assembled genomes, and `GFF3` for GFF annotation files.

+The order of preference for input file types is:

+1. `CDS_NUCLEOTIDE_FASTA`, using the sequences as genes
+2. `GFF3` and `GENOMIC_NUCLEOTIDE_FASTA`, extracting gene sequences based on GFF3 from the genomic sequences file
+3. `GENOMIC_NUCLEOTIDE_FASTA`, identifying ORFs to use as gene sequences

 The "accession" field in the JSON file will be used for naming intermediate files as well as the placement in the output tree, so the values must be unique for each entry.
 If downloaded from NCBI, they will be GenBank IDs.